 Most of the industry players have been attending Halal seminars, Muslim cultural events, other local and international hospitality events related to Muslims.
-This phenomenon is especially prevalent among large hotels, international-minded restaurants, famous places of attraction, major aiports and centers of business, entertainments etc.
+This phenomenon is especially prevalent among large hotels, international-minded restaurants, famous places of attraction, major airports and centers of business, entertainment, etc.

-Japan has been leveraging its unique cultural and cultural attractions, boutique and budget-minded hotels, amazing restaurants, great shopping and, of course, world-class wonders and other entertainment centers like Tokyo Disneyland, Tokyo Skytree, Mount Fuji etc. to attract Muslim visitors, especially South East Asian countries such as Malaysia, Indonesia.
-To help increase the number of Muslim tourists from countries, it has eased visa procedure for these countries, helped establish halal-friendly hotels and restaurants all over Japan.
-However, despite all these points, it still is facing some challenges to grow the foreign tourism industry in full swing.
+Japan has been leveraging its unique cultural and cultural attractions, boutique and budget-minded hotels, amazing restaurants, great shopping and, of course, world-class wonders and other entertainment centers like Tokyo Disneyland, Tokyo Skytree, Mount Fuji, etc. to attract Muslim visitors, especially Southeast Asian countries such as Malaysia, Indonesia.
+To help increase the number of Muslim tourists from countries, it has eased visa procedures for these countries, helped establish halal-friendly hotels and restaurants all over Japan.
+However, despite all these points, it still is facing some challenges to growing the foreign tourism industry in full swing.

-However, due to many cultural differences, between the Japanese and Muslims, the halal industry in Japan is still facing some unique challenges which must be addressed soon before the country can fully embrace the ‘halal’ concept to attract much larger number of Muslim visitors from foreign countries.
+However, due to many cultural differences, between the Japanese and Muslims, the halal industry in Japan is still facing some unique challenges which must be addressed soon before the country can fully embrace the ‘halal’ concept to attract a much larger number of Muslims visitors from foreign countries.

 In the next installment of the essay, we will Inshallah look into detail the challenges the Japanese tourism industry is facing in terms of ‘halal tourism and then suggest ways to handle these issues.